Law & Order: Criminal Intent: To Law & Order: Criminal Intent

 On June 15, 2008, Mary McCormack made a guest appearance in the seventh season episode "Contract", as Mary Shannon, her character from In Plain Sight.
-At the time of the original airing, In Plain Sight followed L&O:CI on the USA Network.
+At the time of the original airing, In Plain Sight followed L&O: CI on the USA Network.

 From Law & Order: Criminal Intent

-In the 14th season of Law & Order: Special Victims Unit (L&O:SVU), Kathryn Erbe reprised her role as Alexandra Eames in the episodes "Acceptable Loss" and "Poisoned Motive".
-Also in this L&O:SVU season, Denis O'Hare guest starred as his character Father Shea from the Criminal Intent episode "Last Rites" for the L&O:SVU episode "Presumed Guilty".
+In the 14th season of Law & Order: Special Victims Unit (L&O: SVU), Kathryn Erbe reprised her role as Alexandra Eames in the episodes "Acceptable Loss" and "Poisoned Motive".
+Also, in this L&O: SVU season, Denis O'Hare guest starred as his character Father Shea from the Criminal Intent episode "Last Rites" for the L&O: SVU episode "Presumed Guilty".

 Jo, a 2013 series created by René Balcer, featured Olivia d'Abo reprising her role as Nicole Wallace in its last episode.

-In the 22nd season of L&O:SVU, Annabella Sciorra reprised her role as Detective (now Lieutenant) Carolyn Barek in the episode "Hunt, Trap, Rape, and Release".
+In the 22nd season of L&O: SVU, Annabella Sciorra reprised her role as Detective (now Lieutenant) Carolyn Barek in the episode "Hunt, Trap, Rape, and Release".

 French adaptation

 In July 2005, NBC Universal sold the format of Law & Order: Criminal Intent to French channel TF1 Alma Productions to create a French remake of the show.
-The show mirrors the content of the original U.S. stories, although it is set in Paris and is adjusted for language and culture.
+The show mirrors the content of the original American stories, although it is set in Paris and is adjusted for language and culture.
 The show ran for 20 episodes over three seasons between May 2007 to November 2008.

 Russian adaptation

-A Russian version of L&O: CI (shot in Moscow with Russian actors) premiered in March 2007, where it was shown back to back with the Russian version of Law & Order: Special Victims Unit, to become one of Russia's top-rated series.
+A Russian version of L&O: CI (shot in Moscow with Russian actors) premiered in March 2007, where it was shown back-to-back with the Russian version of Law & Order: Special Victims Unit, to become one of Russia's top-rated series.
 As a result, the initial order of eight episodes has been expanded to some 40 episodes.
 The show is entitled Закон и порядок. Преступный умысел (translation: Law & Order: Criminal Intent).

+Canadian adaptation

+On February 22, 2024 a Canadian adaptation of L&O: CI named Law & Order Toronto: Criminal Intent premiered on Canadian television network Citytv.
+It was renewed for two more seasons in June 2024.